mikro-orm/mikro-orm/docs/docs/entity-manager.md

 There are 2 methods we should first describe to understand how persisting works in MikroORM:
 `em.persist()` and `em.flush()`.

-`em.persist(entity, flush?: boolean)` is used to mark new entities for future persisting.
+`em.persist(entity)` is used to mark new entities for future persisting.
 It will make the entity managed by given `EntityManager` and once `flush` will be called, it will be written to the database.
-Second boolean parameter can be used to invoke `flush` immediately.
-Its default value is configurable via `autoFlush` option.

 To understand `flush`, lets first define what managed entity is: An entity is managed if it’s fetched from the database (via `em.find()`, `em.findOne()` or via other managed entity)